Brain Food Blog - IT Career Juice ITCareerFinder How to Use LinkedIn to Find a Job

 LinkedIn Job Search Tip #3: Find Out Where Your Peers are Employed

 Find local businesses that employ people with backgrounds similar to yours via LinkedIn's Advanced Search.
-For example, if you’re a Help desk technician in Los Angeles, you can search profiles near your zip code and populate the keywords with your skills and certifications - for example, CompTIA A+, PC repair, Windows 7 and technical support - to see which companies are employing people like you.
+For example, if you’re a help desk technician in Los Angeles, you can search profiles near your zip code and populate the keywords with your skills and certifications - for example, CompTIA A+, PC repair, Windows 7 and technical support - to see which companies are employing people like you.
 This will give you an idea which companies can benefit from your skill set.

 LinkedIn Job Search Tip #4: Avoid Overused Buzzwords in Your Profile